backdrop-contrib/date_ical/README.txt

 timezone names to real timezone IDs, is from Version24 of the Unicode CLDR: http://cldr.unicode.org/.

-For some time, Date iCal did not support the 2.22+ of the iCalcreator library.
-This has been corrected, and any version should now function normally.
+The author of iCalcreator made extenside backwards incompatible changes to the library in the v2.22 release.
+Thus Date iCal does not support any version of iCalcreator after v2.20.2.